 Our Cattery provides each of our cat boarders with a comfortable and roomy condo in a bright and airy room with large windows.
 Television or music plays 24 hours a day as a way of lessening stress and simulating their home environments.
 Naturally, the cattery is temperature controlled with heating, air conditioning, & exhaust systems for proper ventilation and air exchange.
 We also have a unique outdoor play area for our cats, a cat patio -- our 'Catio', with ramps, climbing trees and high perches - our feline guests can go into the fully enclosed Catio to enjoy some fresh air and sunshine!

 Winding Creek draws it's customer base from a large area.
-Although we are located between Gwinnett and Athens / Clark County, pet lovers come from all over, including Atlanta, because they want the very best.
+Although we are located between Gwinnett and Athens / Clarke County, pet lovers come from all over, including Atlanta, because they want the very best.
 In the Atlanta Magazine 'Ultimate Pet Guide' Winding Creek was “considered one of the favorite and most frequently recommended boarding facilities”

 In addition to our pet boarding, we also offer activities, our homemade treats, bathing services, nail trims, brushing sessions, and selected retail items.
 For your further convenience, we also offer a pet taxi pick-up & delivery service.